eth-cscs/firecrest-v2/docs/user_guide/README.md

     $ split "$LARGE_FILE_NAME" -b "$maxPartSize" --numeric-suffixes=1
     ```

-This will divide your large file in a set of parts numbered from x01 to the number of parts that the AWS protocol expects.
+This will divide your large file in a set of parts numbered from <i>x01</i>,<i>x02</i>, etc. to the number of parts that the S3 multipart upload protocol expects.
 The number of split parts must match the number of items in the `partsUploadUrls`list.

 Upload each part in the correct order.
 After a successful upload, S3 responds with an `ETag`, which is a checksum of that specific part.
 This value is essential for completing the multipart upload, so be sure to record it.